 Bleach kills all bacteria and so do many harsh chemicals, including any sort of chemical you put down to unclog the drain.
 So if you use any antibacterial chemicals down your drain, you do need to replace the enzyme treatment.
 Generally, I've found that if I do remember to do this once a month, I never have drain problems.

-Causes of Main Line Problelms
+Cause of Main Line Clogs

 Build Up of Sludge: Just like your sinks get grunge in them, the main line can be filled with not only the soap and hair and other gunk, but also everything that comes down your toilet, including wads of toilet paper.
 Use the main line enzymes to help keep your pipes as clean as possible.